rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a tweak to prevent NPC aggression when non-hostile NPCs accidentally hit the player or members of the player's team
 >Added a tweak to play the 'magic hands' animation when using an item on an object.
 This also prevents a few issues with scripted animations not playing
 >Added a tweak to remove the unspent skill points limit
->Added an option to disable the special handling of city areas 45 and 46 in the engine when visiting Area 45
+>Added an option to disable the engine's special handling of city areas 45 and 46 when visiting Area 45
 >Added a new value to AIDrugUsePerfFix to allow NPCs to use only the drugs listed in chem_primary_desire and healing drugs
 >Added support for loading premade character GCD/BIO files from the premade\<language>\ directory for non-English languages
 >Added support for loading fonts from the fonts\<language>\ directory for non-English languages